matiasfha/draft-articles/advanced-typescript.md

 }
 ```

-But, there is a little issue with this function (even tho, the result will be correct at runtime), the return type of this function will be always `Users[]` even tho you know for sure that the result will be just one of the types.
+But, there is a minor issue with this function (even tho the result will be correct at runtime), the return type of this function will always be `Users[]` even tho you know for sure that the result will be just one of the types.

 Let's use `Extract` to create a better return type.